 Sommerville (2015), Software Engineering, 10th ed., chapter 5, opening definition.Two words in that sentence carry the weight: ignores and complementary.
 A model ignores by design; if it captured every detail, it would be the system itself, and would offer no leverage.
 And no single model is enough: a use case diagram says nothing about how data is structured, a class diagram says nothing about how messages flow over time, a sequence diagram says nothing about how the system is deployed across machines.
 Complementary models compose into a full picture because each ignores something different, and the engineer's job is to know which complement to add next.

 The shorter, practitioner-facing summary is: a model is the language of the designer; a description of the system-to-be-built (or as-built) from a particular perspective; a tool for communicating with stakeholders; and a means of reasoning about some characteristic of the system without holding the whole of it in your head.
 UML, the Unified Modelling Language, is the standardised vocabulary in which those models are now drawn.
-The rest of this chapter develops where UML came from (§2), where it is used in practice (§3), how to choose which model to draw (§4 through §6), and how to draw each of the seven course diagrams correctly (§7 through §13).
-Section 14 ties them together with a worked example from elicitation to first-cut design; section 15 lists the marking pitfalls.
+The rest of this chapter develops where UML came from, where it is used in practice, and how to choose which model to draw, before turning to how to draw each of the seven course diagrams correctly.
+A worked example near the end ties them together from elicitation to first-cut design, and a closing section lists the marking pitfalls.

 Before you draw a model, you should know which two questions it answers, because if it answers neither, it is not earning its place on the page: